Polynesian navigation: Navigational techniques

-Navigation relies heavily on constant observation and memorization.
+Polynesian navigation relies heavily on constant observation and memorization.
 Navigators have to memorize where they have sailed from in order to know where they are.
 The sun was the main guide for navigators because they could follow its exact points as it rose and set.
 Once the sun had set they would use the rising and setting points of the stars.
 When there were no stars because of a cloudy night or during daylight, a navigator would use the winds and swells as guides.

 Through constant observation, navigators were able to detect changes in the speed of their canoes, their heading, and the time of day or night.
 Polynesian navigators thus employed a wide range of techniques including the use of the stars, the movement of ocean currents and wave patterns, the patterns of bioluminescence that indicated the direction in which islands were located, the air and sea interference patterns caused by islands and atolls, the flight of birds, the winds and the weather.

 Bird observation

 Certain seabirds such as the white tern and noddy tern fly out to sea in the morning to hunt fish, then return to land at night.
 Navigators seeking land sail opposite the birds' path in the morning and with them at night, especially relying on large groups of birds, and keeping in mind changes during nesting season.

 Harold Gatty suggested that long-distance Polynesian voyaging followed the seasonal paths of bird migrations.
-In "The Raft Book", a survival guide he wrote for the U.S. military during World War II, Gatty outlined various Polynesian navigation techniques for shipwrecked sailors or aviators to find land.
+In The Raft Book, a survival guide he wrote for the U.S. military during World War II, Gatty outlined various Polynesian navigation techniques for shipwrecked sailors or aviators to find land.
 There are some references in their oral traditions to the flight of birds, and Gatty claimed that departing voyages used onshore range marks pointing to distant islands in line with their flight paths.
-A voyage from Tahiti, the Tuamotus or the Cook Islands to New Zealand might have followed the migration of the long-tailed cuckoo (Eudynamys taitensis), just as the voyage from Tahiti to Hawaiʻi would coincide with the track of the Pacific golden plover (Pluvialis fulva) and the bristle-thighed curlew (Numenius tahitiensis).
+A voyage from Tahiti, the Tuamotus or the Cook Islands to New Zealand might have followed the migration of the long-tailed cuckoo (Eudynamys taitensis), just as a voyage from Tahiti to Hawaiʻi would coincide with the track of the Pacific golden plover (Pluvialis fulva) and the bristle-thighed curlew (Numenius tahitiensis).

 It is also believed that Polynesians, like many seafaring peoples, kept shore-sighting birds.
 One theory is that voyagers took a frigatebird (Fregata) with them.
 This bird's feathers become drenched and useless if it lands on water, so voyagers would release it when they thought they were close to land, and would follow it if it did not return to the canoe.